Links

 Definition

-Exchange Inflow is defined as an amount of coin deposited into the exchange wallets.
+Exchange Inflow is defined as the amount of coins deposited into the crypto exchange wallets.

 Exchange Netflow is the difference between BTC flowing into and out of the exchange.
 (Inflow - Outflow = Netflow)